Nodular Fasciitis of the breast

 Breast nodular fasciitis may grow quickly

 Nodular fasciitis can grow anywhere, particularly on the neck, trunk, and the upper extrememties.
 They are small lesions but they grow very rapidly, usually over just a few weeks.
-They can occur at any age , but are most common in young adults with a peak age of 40 years.
-When palpable, they are often described as ‘elastic-hard‘ and ‘movable‘.
+Nodular fasciitis can occur at any age, but are most common in young adults with a peak age of 40 years.
+When palpable, they are often described as ‘elastic-hard’ and ‘movable’.

-Diagnostic imaging and histological characteristics of nodular breast fasciitis
+Diagnostic imaging and histological characteristics of Nodular Fasciitis

 Nodular fasciitis of the breast can be misleading on an X-ray

-- What about recurrence after excision?
-Sometimes, not always, it can return in the scar from removing it.
+Sometimes, not always, it can return in the scar after removal.